Kichi779/Twitch-Chat-Bot/README.md

 If you have a problem, come to my discord server.
 If you don't understand Python, you can also come to my discord server.

 # Getting an OAuth code
 ### If you don't want to deal with it.
-You can buy oauth very cheaply.
+I can do this for you very cheaply.
 Visit my Discord.
 - Log in to twitch with your bot account
 - https://twitchapps.com/tmi/ Enter this site and press the connect button.
 - Once you accept the permissions, oauth will appear.